Ben Harney: Life and career

 In January 1896 Harney moved to New York City, where he appeared regularly at Tony Pastor's Music Hall.
 That same year Harney was referred to in print as "the rag time pianist".
-Harney's appearances in New York, such as at the Weber and Fields Music Hall, the Metropolitan Opera House, and Tony Pastor's Music Hall, promoting ragtime music, did much to create widespread popular and commercial enthusiasm for ragtime as a new genre of American music.
+Harney's appearances in New York, such as at the Weber and Fields' Broadway Music Hall, the Metropolitan Opera House, and Tony Pastor's Music Hall, promoting ragtime music, did much to create widespread popular and commercial enthusiasm for ragtime as a new genre of American music.
 He also organized and directed a variety show called Ragtime Reception.

 In 1897 Harney published his book Ben Harney's Rag Time Instructor, the first description of how to rag: how to improvise rag time music by syncopating unsyncopated popular tunes.
 His Rag Time Instructor was arranged by ragtime composer Theodore H. Northrup and included written-out examples of "ragged" popular tunes including light classics and opera songs.

 Also in 1897, Harney married Edyth Murray of Streator, Illinois.
 They later divorced, and he married an actress, Jessie Boyce, whose stage name was Jessie Haynes.

 Harney toured widely on the vaudeville circuits in the United States, as well as tours of theaters in Europe and Asia, Australasia and the South Pacific.
 Once ragtime became popular he started billing himself as The Originator of Ragtime or The Father of Ragtime, which most (but not all) of his contemporaries thought was an overstatement for the sake of advertising.
 Harney's act included him ragging tunes at the piano, scat singing, and dancing.
 Theatrical photographs from his Australasia tour (1911) show him dancing in blackface.

 Harney quit touring after suffering from a heart attack in 1928.

 Ben Harney died of a heart attack at the age of 66 in Philadelphia, Pennsylvania in 1938.
 In an appreciation that appeared in Time magazine on March 14, 1938, a week after his death, he was described as "Ragtime's Father".
 Time wrote that "the first man to write ragtime down on paper was a slick-haired Kentuckian, Ben Harney."